-We are committed to putting the right people in the right place at the right time.
-Throughout our people's careers, they are presented with career development opportunities, classroom and on-demand learning, and on-the-job real time coaching/development.
-Our on-demand learning portfolio facilitates personalised learning with access to CPE and non-CPE educational materials, including webcasts, podcasts, articles, videos and courses.
+We're committed to putting the right people in the right place at the right time.
+Throughout our people's careers, they're presented with career development opportunities, (classroom, virtual classroom), on-demand learning and on-the-job real-time coaching/development.
+Our flexible training portfolio facilitates personalised learning with access to a variety of educational materials, including webcasts, podcasts, articles, videos and courses.

 Achieving a professional credential supports our firm's commitment to quality through consistent examination and certification standards.
-Our goal is to provide our staff with a more individualised path to promotion and support them in prioritising and managing their time more effectively when preparing professional exams.
+Our goal is to provide our staff with a more individualised path to promotion and support them in prioritising and managing their time more effectively when preparing for professional exams.
 Providing our people with the ability to meet their professional and personal commitments is a critical component of our people experience and retention strategy.